MuhammadHamidRaza/OpenAI-Agent-SDK-Mastery/day_09_runresult_and_streaming/README.md

 ## Implementing Streaming for Enhanced User Experience

+Streaming lets you subscribe to updates of the agent run as it proceeds.
+This can be useful for showing the end-user progress updates and partial responses.
+To stream, you can call Runner.run_streamed(), which will give you a RunResult.

 While `RunResult` provides the complete picture after execution, waiting for the entire process to finish can lead to perceived latency, especially for complex tasks. **Streaming** allows you to receive partial outputs and events as they happen, providing real-time feedback to the user.

 The `Runner.run_streamed()` method is designed for this purpose.
 Instead of returning a single `RunResult` at the end, it returns an iterable `RunResultStreaming` object that yields `RunItem` events as the agent progresses.